Editor’s Note: This post was updated on November 18, 2018, for accuracy and comprehensiveness. It was originally published on February 1, 2017.

 1. The role of genetics on body weight set points

 “It’s all genetics.”

-I’m sure you can think of at least one friend or family member who has used this as an excuse not to take care of their health.
+I’m sure you can think of at least one friend or family member who has used this as an excuse not to take care of their health and make lifestyle changes.

 Here’s the thing though: genetics play a role in how your body weight is determined … but they’re not your destiny.